danithen/over-the-wire-write-ups/write-ups/Bandit.md

 Bandit tells us that the file we are searching for is located somewhere in the server, its has the attributes `owned by user bandit 7` `owned by group bandit 6` `33 bytes in size`.
 This is pretty easy, we will just use find again but with a couple extra things: `find / -user bandit7 -group bandit 6 -size 33c 2>/dev/null`.
 The output tells us to look at `/var/lib/dpkg/info/bandit7.password` which gives us the next password: `morbNTDkSW6jIlUc0ymOdMaLnOlFVAaj`. <br> <br>
 Originally when I ran the find command I did not have the `2>/dev/null` addition, this caused the output to be mostly permission denied errors.
 I had to do a bit of research to figure out how to redirect the stderror, and eventually landed on the solution. `2` refers to the stderror (`0` and `1`, refers to stdin and stdout respectively) and `>/dev/null` simply redirects the output to `/dev/null`, a special file that discards any data that is written to it.
 ### Level 7 -> Level 8
+Bandit tells us that the password is stored in the file data.txt next to the word "millionth".
+Immediately after logging into the server I run `ls` to see if the data.txt file is in our directory.
+The file is here so lets run `cat data.txt | grep millionth`.
+The output gives us our next password: `dfwvzFQi4mU0wfNbFOe9RoWskMLg7eEc` along with our keyword "millionth".
 ### Level 8 -> Level 9
+Bandit tells us that the password is stores in data.txt again, but this time in the only line that occurs once.
+I run `ls` to make sure we are in the same directory as our file, then run `sort data.txt | uniq -u` the output shows us the password: `4CKMh1JI91bUIZZPXDqGanal4xvAg0JM`
+### Level 9 -> Level 10
+Bandit tells us that the is stored in the file data.txt in one of the few human-readable strings, preceded by several ‘=’ characters.
+Like usual, we run `ls` to make sure we see our file.
+This level is pretty easy, we will run `strings data.txt | grep ^=`, this finds the printable strings in the file and then displays the ones starting with ^.
+We get several strings but only one looks like the rest of our passwords: `FGUW5ilLVJrxX9kMYMmlN4MgbpfMiqey`
 ### Level 10 -> Level 11
+Bandit tells us that the password is stored in the file data.txt, which contains base64 encoded data.
+This should be pretty easy, all we need to do is decode the file `base64 -d data.txt`.
+The next password is: `dtR173fZKb0RRsDFSGsg2RWnpNVj3qRr`
 ### Level 11 -> Level 12
+Bandit tells us the password is stored in the file data.txt, where all lowercase (a-z) and uppercase (A-Z) letters have been rotated by 13 positions.
+This is a super fun level so lets get into it.
 ### Level 12 -> Level 13
 ### Level 13 -> Level 14
 ### Level 14 -> Level 15